kksy/Project2-Stretch/README.md

 + The main Stretch page should focus more on images, instead of a long list of Stretches
 + A user complained of having an error while posting
   - I've checked Heroku logs, and found that the post exceeded the limit of characters I had set for the column.
 In order to fix this, I set a limit for character count on the input box as well.

+## Known Issues and Suggestions

++ Images uploaded through CarrierWave are only stored temporarily in Heroku.
+Use [Box API](https://developers.box.com/) as free storage
++ Deleting a Stretch does not delete the entries that go along with it.
+You can set dependencies to be destroyed in the active record models
++ Deleting a user does not delete the entries they have created (Solution is the same as above)
++ Pagination can help in limiting the long list of Stretches

 ## Stretch Goals
 2. users can 'like' posts